2024 Atlantic hurricane season: Early-season activity

 The season's first named storm, Tropical Storm Alberto, formed in the western Gulf of Mexico on June 19, then proceeded to make landfall on the northeastern coast of Mexico the following day.
 Next came Hurricane Beryl, the earliest-forming Category 4 and Category 5 Atlantic hurricane on record in a season and the strongest June and July hurricane on record in the basin in the main development region (MDR).
-The storm rapidly intensified as it approached the Windward Islands, peaking as a Category 5 hurricane early on July 2.
+The storm rapidly intensified as it approached the Windward Islands, peaking as a Category 5 hurricane early on July 2 after reaching the eastern Caribbean.
 The previous record-holder, Emily in 2005, became a Category 5 hurricane on July 17.
 Short-lived Tropical Storm Chris developed in the southwestern Gulf of Mexico on June 30, quickly moving ashore in Mexico the following morning.
 Beryl continued on, impacting Jamaica and striking the Yucatán Peninsula and Texas.
 After Beryl dissipated on July 11, the Atlantic basin would fall under a period of inactivity due to the Saharan air layer, which suppresses tropical activity, persisting over the open Atlantic alongside dry air typically occurring during this period of the season.

 Activity resumed at the start of August, with Hurricane Debby developing in the Gulf of Mexico on August 3, before making landfall in Florida as a Category 1 hurricane two days later.
 It then slowed down over land afterwards and dropped heavy rain and caused widespread flooding in the Southeastern United States.
 A few days after Debby dissipated, Hurricane Ernesto formed on August 12 in the Western Main Development Region.
 Ernesto caused damage to the Lesser Antilles on August 14 as a Category 1 hurricane.
 Two days later, on August 16, it peaked as a Category 2 hurricane.
 The next day it made landfall at Bermuda as a weakening Category 1 storm.

-Peak to late season
+Peak to late-season activity

-After nearly three weeks of inactivity, the longest in over fifty years at that point in the season, Hurricane Francine formed on September 9.
+Starting in mid-August, activity went dormant across the Atlantic for nearly three weeks, the longest in over fifty years at that point in the season.
+Hurricane Francine formed on September 9.
 Tropical Storm Gordon followed suit two days later on September 11, with Francine making landfall in Louisiana as a Category 2 system later that day.
 Four systems developed during the final week of September, starting with Hurricane Helene on September 24.
 The system affected the Yucatán Peninsula on September 25, before making landfall in the Big Bend region of Florida early on September 27 as a Category 4 hurricane.
 Helene weakened to a tropical storm over Georgia that day and merged with a cut-off low-pressure area several hours later over Kentucky.
 Hurricane Isaac formed on September 26 and later peaked as a Category 2 hurricane.
 On September 27, Tropical Storm Joyce formed just west of the Cabo Verde Islands.
 Activity in September ended with the formation of Hurricane Kirk on September 29, which reached its peak intensity on October 4.